Home « Program « Building Confidence «

 • The use of humor and rewards to build skills and develop positive and meaningful experiences in which they are confident and successfully manage anxiety symptoms

-• Childhood anxiety disorders—Specifically, separation anxiety disorder, social anxiety, obsessive-compulsive disorder, and generalized anxiety disorder.
+• Childhood anxiety disorders—specifically, separation anxiety disorder, social anxiety, obsessive-compulsive disorder, and generalized anxiety disorder

-Treatment Involves Family/Support Structures:
+Services Involve Family/Support Structures:

 This program involves the family or other support systems in the individual's treatment: Parents are provided with psychoeducation about anxiety, independence skills, and CBT strategies to both help coach children during home-based exposures and provided opportunities to target treatment goals with the natural setting of the home, community, etc. The school system is also elicited as a support system so that key school personnel (e.g., teachers) can provide opportunities for treatment goals and monitoring of the child with the school environment.